razetime/ngn-k-tutorial/pt1.md

 K is inspired from APL, which has its roots in math notation.
 K is hence in turn, an APL-style programming language which gears math notation more strongly toward practical programming than APL does.

 Array languages to this day are still relatively underused, since they are very unlike what people are taught as beginner programmers.
-There are a few languages which support array programming constructs, like Julia and Python using numpy, but there are few things which compare to the joy of thinking and using K fluently.
+There are a few languages which support array programming constructs, like Julia, and Python + numpy, but there are few things which compare to the joy of thinking and using K fluently.
 K and the APL family of languages push the horizons of what a programming language should look like, and how it should be used.
 Using a tool that is designed for its job has its own profound benefits, and K proves that rule very well.
 If you are looking for a new way to look at programming and you want to have fun, look no further.

 As said earlier, K is an APL-style array language which aims to eliminate many of APL's problems in programming.
 At a glance, the most noticeable improvements are: